 We set out to explore some of the best sleeping bags in the business made by Western Mountaineering and Big Agnes.
 Each of these sleeping bags is comparable in cost, temperature resistance, and design.

-The Big Agnes Mystic SL 15 Degree Down sleeping Bag is another choice alternative to the Sonic Down, at approximately $349.96 – $539.95.
+The Big Agnes Mystic SL 15 Degree Down sleeping Bag is another choice alternative to the Sonic Down.
 The Mystic SL features a fully integrated pad sleeve to prevent rolling in the middle of the night, which is great for backpackers that regularly sleep very warm or very cold.

 Unlike the Sonic Down, this competitor comes in a rectangular shape, which offers more room in the foot box and shoulder areas for stowing clothes and other on-the-go accessories to improve the experience.